bbauska/anti-project2025/README.md

 <h1>Science vs Project 2025</h1>
+<h2>None of DOGE's cuts were legitimate.
+NONE.
+It is all a lie.
+The government has the same
+employment rate is we did in 1975.
+2.5 million then, 2.5 million now.
+So cuts are much worse than at any time in history.
+For the rich tax cuts is why.</h2>
 <p>(the right-wing Koch Brothers/Heritage Foundation wish list since at least 1980)</p>
 <h2>Republicans DEMONize, DOWNSize, then PRIVATize</h2>
 <H3>Fuck You!</H3>